TGB-Dev/tgboj-v2-docker/README.md

 We use Caddy because of its ease of config.

+> [!IMPORTANT]
-Remember to change the website's URL in `dmoj/caddy/config/Caddyfile` for Caddy to automatically get the HTTPS certificate.
+> Remember to change the website's URL in `dmoj/caddy/config/Caddyfile` for Caddy to automatically get the HTTPS certificate.